Director: Mario A. Bianchet, PhD. Office: WBSBS 608B

 Surface Plasmon Resonance (SPR) interaction analysis equipment (Biacore 8K) will provide a label-free detection method for studying the binding behavior of biomolecules.
 The Cytiva™ Biacore 8K is a high-throughput and high-sensitivity SPR system that delivers binding data of outstanding quality.
 Samples are immobilized on a chip surface using one of several available chemistries while both binding and dissociation of another molecule are monitored.
 This method can be used to study a wide array of binding interactions.

-Unassisted use of the instrument will be allowed after a on-line curse provided by Cytiva and a short local training about local standard procedures are taken by the user.
+Unassisted use of the instrument will be allowed after a short local training about local standard procedures are taken by the user a on-line curse provided by Cytiva is strongly recomended.
 The Biacore training is required, and the cost is $269 per registration for academics (as 12/2022).
 To register for Cytiva training click here .
 To take the core training please send an e-mail to core.
 Standard operating procedures document could be access at SOP.

 Mass photometry (MP) is a revolutionary new label-free method for accurately measuring the mass of single macromolecules in solution.
 MP builds upon the principles of interference reflection microscopy and interferometric scattering microscopy.
 As a result, the light scattered by single molecules can be reliably detected and correlated to their molecular mass.
 The Refeyn® TwoMP™ mass photometer provided by the facility will allow the characterization of the biomolecular samples, their oligomerization, biomolecular interactions, and macromolecular assemblies.

 Unassisted use of the instrument will be allowed after a short local training about local standard procedures is taken by the user.
-To take the local training please send an e-mail to core.
+To take the local training please make a request training in Ilab.

 MicroScale thermophoresis (MST) – NANOTEMPER® Monolith™ NT.115.
 This instrument allows a straightforward, fast, and precise approach to quantifying biomolecular interactions.
 MST is the exception to the label-free techniques instruments of the core.
 One of the molecules must be fluorescently tagged.
 Its advantage is that it allows the detection of a broader range of interaction types, ranging from ion and fragment binding up to interactions of macromolecular complexes such as liposomes or ribosomes.
 MST has become a standard technique to detect specific macromolecule-probe interactions.
 This method measures the differences in the movement rate through a microscopic temperature gradient caused when complexes are formed.
 MST can be applied to characterize any biomolecular interaction, including protein-DNA, protein-RNA, protein-protein, and antigen-antibody interactions, as well as ligand binding to ternary complexes.